 Hello!
 I am a Licensed Clinical Social Worker and hold active licenses in California, Pennsylvania, and North Dakota.
 I have more than 30 years of experience helping people in a variety of settings, from Employee Assistance (EAP) to Outpatient Mental Health and Drug and Alcohol.
 In addition to my counseling experience, I have been a clinical supervisor and trainer of therapists.
 I am also a Certified Grief Counseling Specialist.
 Congratulations for taking this brave first step to find support, and to make positive changes in your life!
 I offer individual co...

-I am a fully licensed Masters Level Social Worker in Michigan with over 8 years of experience working as a therapist.
-I have worked with clients with a wide range of concerns including trauma, depression, anxiety, relationship issues/couples issues, teen issues, parenting problems, career challenges, LGBTQ+, OCD, and ADHD.
-My therapy style is warm and interactive.
+I am a licensed clinical social worker in New Jersey with over 5 years of experience working as a therapist.
+I have worked with clients with a wide range of concerns including depression, anxiety, relationship issues, PTSD, schizophrenia, addiction, OCD and bipolar.
+I also helped many people who have experienced physical trauma or emotional abuse.
+My counseling style is warm and interactive.
 I believe in treating anyone with respect, sensitivity, and compassion, and I don't believe in stigmatizing labels.
-My approach combines solution-focused, strength based therapy.
-I will tailor our dial...
+My approach combines cognitive-behavioral, humanistic, psy...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Fargo area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Fargo due to a higher cost of living.